1002 Station St and 250-310 Prior St - New St. Paul's Hospital (text amendment)

 1) where do I few the comments and questions (and city responses) asked by others?
 2) I am concerned about noise because I live and work from home (on Union, right around the corner).
 I work in mental health as a psychotherapist in private practice.
 I am very worried that the noise will make working from home impossible.
 Please reassure me that I won't need to move.
 3) On what days and between what hours will there be construction noise?
 4) when is construction starting, and for how many days will it go on for?

-sarahlivesinvancouver asked over 2 years ago
+sarahlivesinvancouver asked about 3 years ago

 Questions and City responses are posted here within two days of submission.
 Comments will be summarized and made public as part of our report to City Council.